Licensed Marriage & Famly Therapist

 No matter your identity or the boundaries of your partnership, every relationship has moments of uncertainty.
 Couples therapy can improve physical and emotional intimacy by providing tools and improving perspective.

-As a kink aware and poly-friendly therapist, it's my goal to create a safe place for all couples.
+As a kink and poly affirming therapist, it's my goal to create a safe place for all couples.

-To simply exist as an LGBTQ person in this country is to experience the trauma of oppression.
+To simply exist as an LGBTQ+ person in this country is to experience the trauma of oppression.
 Such experiences often have a quiet but profound effect, contributing to self-doubt, anxiety, depression, and addictions.
-When a clinician can give voice and validation to the impact of oppression, healing and self-love can emerge where oppression has left a wound.
-As a clinician specializing in LGBTQ concerns, it's my mission and expertise to provide that space.
+When a clinician can give voice and validation to the impact of oppression, healing and self-love can emerge where marginalization has left a wound.
+As a clinician specializing in LGBTQ+ concerns, it's my mission and expertise to provide that space.

 Seeking out therapy can be an anxiety-provoking process but doing so brings you one step closer to the life you want to lead.
-Please feel free to reach out with any questions that you may have and to schedule a free phone consultation.
+Please be aware that my practice is currently full and I am unable to accept new clients.
+Feel free to reach out with any questions that you may have or if you would like to be added to the waiting list.

 A bit about therapy...